hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ## Install

-1. Place all files in the archive to the following script folder;
+1. Place all files of the archive to the following script folder;
 	(PotPlayer's program folder)\Extension\Media\PlayParse\

 2. Place *yt-dlp.exe* to the following module folder;